harshitsunda19/DeepLearningProjects/README.md

 Following are the Projects I have worked upon:

 1) German Traffic Signs Recognition Benchmark (GTSRB) : This is based on a dataset which is provided on Kaggle.
 The German Traffic Sign Benchmark is a multi-class, single-image classification database which has 43 different traffic signs under various sizes and in different conditions and sizes.
 It is a large, life-like database It has about 39000 training set images and 12000 test set images.

+2) Game of Deep Learning: This is based on a dataset contaiing various types of ships and to classify them based on their various set of features.
+This dataset is from a competition which was held by Analytics Vidhya.
+There are 6252 images in training data and 2680 images in test data.
+This dataset also has 5 differenct types of ships to classify from.
+These are: Cargo, Military, Carrier, Cruise, & Tankers